cchitsiang/awesome-stars/topics.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - Postgres with GPUs for ML/AI apps.
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
+- [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for AI models with fast, easy-to-use and efficient data manipulation tools
 - [voxel51/fiftyone](https://github.com/voxel51/fiftyone) - Refine high-quality datasets and visual AI models
 - [bee-san/Ciphey](https://github.com/bee-san/Ciphey) - ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡
 - [KartikChugh/Otto](https://github.com/KartikChugh/Otto) - Otto makes machine learning an intuitive, natural language experience. 🏆  Facebook AI Hackathon winner ⭐️ #1 Trending on MadeWithML.com ⭐️ #4 Trending JavaScript Project on GitHub ⭐️ #15 Trending (All